-he specified age group.
-Pl yer QUALITIES include standards THAT CORRELATE with WYHA B1/B2 a four cores of player development.
-AA/A Never Sometimes Often Consistent/Always Bantam Technical Skills Skating Player demonstrates ability to use all four edges.
+B ayer QUALITIES illicitude standards i A2 A1 Never Sometimes Often Consistent/Always U15 Technical Skills Skating Player demonstrates ability to use all four edges.
 Player shows high quickness, speed, and strength on their skates.
-Player is proficient in transition skating including forward-to-forward pivots.
-Puck Control and Passing Player can make a variety of passes including: one-touch, two-touch, backhand, forehand, saucer, area pass, and indirect pass.
+Puck Control and Passing Player can make a variety of passes including: one-touch, backhand, forehand, saucer, area pass, and indirect pass.
 Player uses their body to protect the puck.
 Player receives passes cleanly and with their hands away from their body.
-Player can skate at full speed with full possession of the puck.
 Shooting Player can utilize a variety of shooting techniques including: slapshot, pullshot, snap release, backhand.
 Player can redirect or one-time pucks into the net.
 Player consistently gets shots attempts during games.
-Player shows ability to shoot directly off the pass.
 Offensive Principles Puck support Player understands the difference between close puck support vs. puck support away.
 Player begins to move immediately to a new area of the ice after passing.
-Ice Awareness Player creates odd man situations by utilizing "give and go" hockey.
+Ice Awareness Player understands how to create a triangle offense attack.
 Player anticipates what to do with the puck before it arrives to them.
 Player understands to attack through the neutral zone with speed and with the puck in the middle of the ice.
-Driving Offense Player understands how to create space and when to exploit and confuse defensive structure.
+Dictating Offense Player understands how to create space and when to exploit and confuse defensive structure.
 Player shows ability to make give and go hockey plays.
 Player uses timing to not skate themselves into the defensive structure.
-Player understands power play set-ups and the role of each position in a PP. Defensive Principles 1v1 Skills Player consistently has his/her stick on the ice and in position to create a turnover.
+Defensive Principles 1v1 Skills Player consistently has his/her stick on the ice and in position to create a turnover.
 Player keeps their body in position between the puck carrier and the net.
 Player shows relentless effort and compete in 1v1 defense.
 Time and Space Management Player consistently maintains good gap control on opposing rushes.
 Player closes time and space in the defensive zone when opposing players have back turned to the net.
 Player uses good angles through the neutral zone to create turnovers before opposition can reach the center red line.
 Ice Awareness Player understands the importance of "The House" and high danger areas.
 Player anticipates where the opposition is going with the puck next.
 Player understands where low danger areas of the ice are.
 Player backchecks through the middle and can read whether to pressure the puck, or pick up a different opposing player.
-Player understands penalty kill set ups and the role of each position in a PK.
 Transitional Thinking 5 Second Press Player applies immediate pressure when the puck is lost.
 Player understands their role in the team's effort to win the puck back.
 First Movements When team gains possession, player understands his role in attacking up the ice quickly.
 When team loses possession, player understands their role in the defensive structure to win the puck back.
 First Pass Player consistently completes the first pass after gaining possession.
 Player completes the quickest and safest first pass to promote prolonged team possession.
-After making the first pass, player quickly jumps into the attack.
+After making the first pass, player quickly jumps up into the attack.